ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ## message/ohttp-res Media Type

-The "message/ohttp-res" identifies an encapsulated binary HTTP response.
+The "message/ohttp-res" identifies an encrypted binary HTTP response.
 This is a binary format that is defined in {{response}}.

 Type name: